 |Binomial name:||Chrysemys picta|

-This article is about the North American Turtle, Chrysemys picta or the painted turtle that inhabits North America and has increased its population greatly.
-You can find them in semi-still fresh waters, ranging from the Atlantic to the Pacific ocean and from Louisiana and Southern Canada to Northern Mexico.
-This eastern painted turtle belongs to the elite species of the Chrysems genus, a member of the pond living turtle family, Emydidae.
-Research of the fossils has revealed that these turtles painted turtles existed over 15 millions of years ago.
+This article is about the North American Turtle, Chrysemys picta, or the painted turtle that inhabits North America and has increased its population greatly.
+You can find them in semi-still fresh waters, ranging from the Atlantic to the Pacific Ocean and from Louisiana and Southern Canada to Northern Mexico.
+This eastern painted turtle belongs to the elite species of the Chrysems genus, a member of the pond-living turtle family, Emydidae.
+Research of the fossils has revealed that these turtles painted turtles existed over 15 million years ago.

 This turtle is 4-6 inches long, has a smooth shell with light-colored stripes that run across its back (formed by the straight line of the big scutes on its back).
 There are streaks of yellowish and reddish lines on its neck and head.
 Behind each of its eyes it has a pair of yellow colored spots – females attain a length of around 6-8”, where as the males grow up to a length of 4-6”.

 The eastern painted turtle inhabits Wetland regions with plenty of plants as well as places to bask, like the shallow ponds, streams that move slowly, lake shores, bogs, ponds, and marshes.
 Frequently we find them basking on big numbers of rocks and logs immersed partially in water.

 Eastern painted turtles are good for small tanks or you can rear them in larger groups.
 Once they grow to over 3 inches in size, then they are excellent for outside ponds.
 These painted turtles are purely omnivorous; mostly they consume water plants, fish, worms crustaceans, pellets, insects, meat as well as romaine lettuce.
 They are quick in learning feeding habits and move towards your hands and remain fairly lively.
 These turtles are the best variety for pet keepers both experienced and novices.